Instagram advertising is a relatively new marketing practice that offers big opportunities to small businesses.

 - Video views — promote video content

-- Lead generation — get information about people interested in your business
+- Lead generation — get information about people interested in your brand

 - Conversions — drive people to perform specific actions on your site or app

-After picking an objective, name your campaign and enable split testing to evaluate the effectiveness of your advertising strategies.
+After picking an objective, name your Instagram ad campaign and enable split testing to evaluate the effectiveness of your advertising strategies.

-We recommend you to enable Campaign Budget Optimization as well:
+We recommend that you enable Campaign Budget Optimization as well:

-- With a Daily budget, the platform will spend up to a limit you set per day.
-This option is ideal for businesses with a fluctuating budget that determines the campaign duration based on its results.
+- With a Daily budget, Instagram will spend up to a limit per day, set by you.
+This option is ideal for brands with a fluctuating budget that determines the campaign duration

-- On the other hand, the Lifetime budget allows you to set the campaign’s end date and lets the app spend funds during that period.
+- On the other hand, the Lifetime budget allows you to set the campaign’s end date.
+It also lets Instagram spend funds during that period

-You can also change the Campaign Bid Strategy to determine how Facebook can make the most out of your budget.
+You can also change the Campaign Bid Strategy to determine how Instagram will make the most out of your budget.

-First-timers can opt for the Lowest cost option as you have no data to develop your bid strategy yet.
-This prevents you from overspending or underspending.
+First-timers can opt for the Lowest Cost option — after all, you have no data to develop your bid strategy yet.
+This prevents you from overspending or underspending your bid amount.

-Leave the Ad Scheduling and Delivery Type settings as they are, since we will customize them in the later steps.
+Leave the Ad Scheduling and Delivery Type settings as they are, and we’ll customize them in the later steps.

-Once everything is set, click Set Up Ad Account and adjust the ad campaign’s country, currency, and time zone.
+Once everything’s set, click Set Up Ad Account and adjust the ad campaign’s country, currency, and time zone.

 The app will then redirect you to the Ad Set section, where you can move to the next step.